Faizshariff/Convrt/README.md

 ### `app/src/server/auth`
 - **setUsername.ts**: Handles the logic for setting or updating a user’s username.
-- **sendGridEmailSender.js**: function for sending verification email when a use signs up.
+- **sendGridEmailSender.js**: Function for sending verification emails when a user signs up.
-- **email.ts**: Handles Conent for email operations like sending verification emails & password reset links.
+- **email.ts**: Handles content for email operations like sending verification emails & password reset links.
-- **users/verification.ts**: Verifies and updates the sender identitity status of a user
+- **users/verification.ts**: Verifies and updates the sender identity status of a user.
-- **users/users.ts**: creates sender identity for user when they sign up.
+- **users/users.ts**: Creates sender identity for users when they sign up.

----